TomSumner28/trc-salesgpt-frontend/README.md

 - High level metrics include a fixed **28% increase in basket spend** row alongside orders, revenue, cashback, net revenue and ROAS.
 The campaign metrics also list the cashback percentage used (or separate existing and new rates if tactical).
 - **Publisher manager** – Use the Publishers link to view, add or edit publisher entries that feed the automated reach numbers.
 - **Publisher forecasts** – Use the Publisher Forecasts page to enter real transaction count and revenue figures from partners.
 Tick **In-store Offer** to provide separate in‑store counts and revenue.
 Cashback is entered as a percentage so totals are calculated automatically.
 Results include AOV and ROAS and can cover a 3‑ or 6‑month period in any currency.
 The results dropdown lets you view totals by offer type or by channel, and the high level metrics list the cashback amounts **and the rates** for existing and new customers.
 - **Saved forecasts** – After calculating results you can save the current forecast.
-Visit the Saved Forecasts page from the top bar to review or delete stored forecasts.
+Forecasts are stored in Supabase so anyone can revisit them later.
+Visit the Saved Forecasts page from the top bar to review or delete saved entries.